 Next, cut back overgrown shrubs and vines that block natural light before it can reach your windows and patios.
 That 50-year-old bougainvillea may be the prize of your garden, and I’m certainly not suggesting it be removed, but a professional gardener can prune it so that it retains its grand character, but doesn’t look like it’s consuming the front of your house.

 A dark depressing house is very difficult to sell.
 Light, especially natural light, makes people feel happy and filling your home with lots of it will help you sell for top dollar.
 People move to San Miguel de Allende in large part for it’s fantastic weather and beautiful natural light.
 Make sure your home reflects this quality almost everyone is looking for.

-Tip #3: Focus on Your Most Important Rooms
+Tip #3: Improve Your Most Important Rooms

 Staging your home can feel overwhelming if you think in terms of the entire house.
-The truth is however, you only need to target certain high impact rooms like your kitchen, living room, and master bedroom.
+The truth is however, you only need to target certain rooms like your kitchen, living room, and master bedroom.
 The rest of your house just needs to be decluttered and left alone.

 In summary, and investment in staging your home will make a tremendous difference in how long it takes to sell your home.
-A well lit home, free of clutter, with stunning high-impact rooms will also pay off when it comes to the price you receive.
+A well lit home, free of clutter, with stunning primary rooms will also pay off when it comes to the price you receive.